LAST UPDATED: 23/07/2021

 All important information regarding the COVID-19 epidemic in Croatia can be found on the government’s web site here.

 If you are struggling with the COVID-19 epidemic and all the stress it carries, you can get free psychological support.
+[Read: How to get psychological support due to the earthquakes or coronavirus]

 - Complete guide to Croatia’s COVID-19 resources